Hillary Clinton

 How the unfit triumphed over the uninspiring

-Hillary Clinton lost because she didn’t portend any real change.
-And she failed to energise the people who had grown weary of her progressive platitudes.
+Hillary Clinton lost because she didn’t promise any real change.
+A University of Melbourne experts says people had grown weary of her progressive platitudes.

 New world order: Trump’s foreign policy

-President-elect Donald Trump has indicated just about everything on US foreign policy is open to re-negotiation or a change of mind, from Syria to the TPP.
+President-elect Donald Trump has indicated almost everything on US foreign policy is open to re-negotiation, says University of Melbourne expert.

-Policy issues account for less than nine per cent of media coverage and the presidential candidates’ qualifications for the Oval Office account for even less.
+Policy issues make up less than nine per cent of media coverage and the presidential qualifications account for even less says University of Melbourne experts.

 Why Americans won’t vote for Trump or Clinton